MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 [Alpha Tirna VIII-c](https://inara.cz/starfield/starsystem/51/#area1536) has domesticable **lubricant** source along with Antimicrobial, Fiber, Sealant, Tantalum, Titanium, Tungsten.

 I've already set up Alpha Tirna VIII-c for the metals.
-Livestock will require water which can only be obtained through vapor extractors:
+Livestock will require water which can only be obtained through vapor extractors, and fiber which can be grown locally:

 - 3 Solar Dome (12 power)
 - 4 Extractor - Liquid Vapor (water)